-First, look in your calendar and choose the exact weekend you are going to dedicate to this exercise.
-Hint: what about next weekend?
-Why postpone this any longer?
+First, look at your calendar and choose the exact weekend you are going to dedicate to this exercise.
 Circle the dates on the calendar and commit to setting aside enough time for yourself.
 Make any necessary arrangements: hire a nanny for the weekend (or ask the grandparents to look after the kids).
-Ask your husband to vacuum and clean the house (for a change).
-Pick up any needed groceries, and plan ahead for any other weekend activities, so that you make sure you have left at least 6 hours all for yourself.
+Ask your husband to vacuum and clean the house.
+Pick up any needed groceries, and plan ahead for any other weekend activities, so that you have at least six hours all for yourself.

 Now carefully read the steps below and do all the required exercises.

-Need some motivation?
-Visualize this: by the end of the weekend you will have a list of at least 3 business ideas which will make your heart and mind sing only when you think about them!
-Also, you can begin actually building your dream business as early as next Monday!
-How does this sound?
-Okay, let’s do this then!
+By the end of the weekend, you will have a list of at least three business ideas which will make your heart and mind sing only when you think about them!
+And, you can begin building your dream business as early as next Monday!

-1. Get clear on your big WHY (estimated time: 45 minutes).
+1. Get clear on your big WHY – 30 minutes

 Grab a pen and a sheet of paper.
-Divide the paper sheet in 4 areas and fill in the following titles for each area:
+Divide the paper into four areas and fill in the following titles for each area:

-- Things I am good at: these are your skills, coming both from your personal (for example cooking, home decorating on a budget or efficiently organizing closets, makeup techniques) and professional life (sales, using technology, preparing business plans or being good with Excel reports).
+- Things I am good at: these are your skills, coming both from your personal (for example cooking, home decorating on a budget, or efficiently organizing closets, or makeup techniques) and professional life (sales, using technology, preparing business plans, or being good with Excel reports).

 - Things I know about: any knowledge you have acquired through formal or informal education (like accounting, chemistry, social media, a foreign language or art history).